-- If your tractor or equipment comes into contact with power lines, if possible try and move the equipment away from the contacted lines to a safe distance of at least 15 metres. - If the tractor or equipment cannot be moved, stay inside or on the equipment until emergency personnel arrive.
-If someone approaches tell them to stay away and contact 9-1-1. - If there is a fire and you must leave the tractor or equipment.
-Jump and land with both feet together.
+- If your tractor or equipment comes into contact with power lines, try and move the equipment away from the contacted lines to a safe distance of at least 30 metres, if possible. - If the tractor or equipment cannot be moved, stay inside or on the equipment until emergency personnel arrive.
+If someone approaches, tell them to stay 30 metres away and contact 9-1-1. - If there is a fire and you must leave the tractor or equipment, jump and land with both feet together.
 Never touch the ground and the machinery at the same time.
 Move away by shuffling your feet side-by-side or hopping.
-Do this until you are at least 15 metres away.
+Do this until you are at least 30 metres away.

 Be sure to perform a thorough inspection on any equipment that has been involved with electrical contact.
-Tires, hydraulic components, electrical and other parts may be damaged.
+Tires, hydraulic equipment, electrical equipment and other equipment may be damaged.
 As required, use the services of qualified personal to inspect potentially damaged equipment.

 Downed power lines are very dangerous.
 Never attempt to move a downed power line or anything that may be touching that line.
 Always assume the downed power line is energized.
-If you see a downed power line, call Maritime Electric and warn others to stay away at least 15 metres until qualified personnel shows up to fix the problem.
+If you see a downed power line, call Maritime Electric and warn others to stay at least 30 metres away until qualified personnel arrive.

+The area where the electricity contacts the ground is where the voltage is highest.
 Ground conditions can increase the hazard area - so if the conditions are wet or steel fencing or guard rails are present - increase the distance that you stay clear and warn others to stay clear.